Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

 # Triage

-> 📝 This list of links is a completely *unsorted* link-dump; these links need to be:
+> 📝 This list of links is a completely *unsorted* link-dump.
+These links need to be:
 >
-> 1. Read (and, of course, actually understood) by a competent editor.
+> 1. Read (and, of course, actually understood) by an editor.
 > 1. That editor should determine if the resource linked is useful and not already covered with more clarity at a different resource.
 > 1. If useful, the material in these links needs to be incorporated somewhere into the appropriate place in the matrix, above.
+>
+> Everyone is encouraged to add new links to this list as they wish; someone will eventually come back around and more thoroughly evaluate its contents.
+This also means, of course, that you shouldn't take "our word" (lol) for anything linked below.

 * [CommunityRED: Scrub your personal data from the Internet](https://medium.com/@CommunityRED/feeling-scared-me-too-6ff2300e6836")
 * [Install Google Authenticator for your accounts](https://support.google.com/accounts/answer/1066447?hl=en)